DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Workshop: Last chance to consult with instructor, TA, and classmates to finalize data story.

 ### Thu 8 Dec
-- **Class begins at 1:15pm today** to ensure time for all presenters
+- **Class begins at 1:15pm today and will take place in my Zoom room** to ensure time for all presenters to interact with guest experts.
+Students must log into my Zoom room a few minutes before their designated time.
-- Final presentations with guest experts on Zoom: Erika Haynes and Shasha Davis (both from <https://schoolstatefinance.org>) and Ilya Ilyankou (Trinity '18 and <https://HandsOnDataViz.org> co-author).
+- [Build 7: Present Final Data Stories to Guest Experts](https://docs.google.com/document/d/1YxSMJoLX-dvyeXaDrp4OdIMiTi6uozIK6PTu3_2tJek/edit): Erika Haynes and Shasha Davis (both from <https://schoolstatefinance.org>) and Ilya Ilyankou (Trinity '18 and <https://HandsOnDataViz.org> co-author).
 Guest experts will review final data stories online before the event.
 Each solo/duo will up to 2 minutes to orally present highlights, then 4-5 minutes to respond to questions from evaluators about your data analysis, storytelling, and design decisions.
 Worth 10 points, scored by guest evaluators.
 <!-- See also my copy of instructions to guest evaluators -->